-On 4 July 2020, the Foreign and Commonwealth Office (FCO) updated its advice about travelling.
+The Foreign, Commonwealth and Development Office (FCDO) regularly updates its advice about travelling.
 Some countries are now exempt from the advisory notice on non-essential international travel.
 You can find the list of exempt countries here.

 If you do choose to go abroad, it’s going to be a bit different.
 And buying travel insurance will be a little different too.
 That's not to say that you can't find insurance right now, but you won't have as many insurers to choose from – and each insurer will have its own exclusions around Coronavirus.

-We don’t know if the current FCO advice will change.
+We don’t know if the current FCDO advice will change.
 If it does for a destination you plan to travel to, you won’t be covered by any travel insurance.

-Check the latest FCO advice regularly before you travel.
+Check the latest FCDO advice regularly before you travel.

 We’re now offering travel insurance comparison again.
-But you won’t be covered if you travel against FCO advice.
+But you won’t be covered if you travel against FCDO advice.
 Very few insurance policies will cover cancellation costs because of Coronavirus either.

 It’s really important to know what you’re covered for.
 Read policy documents and look at the extra information that’s provided for you.
 Each insurer will have different levels of cover and features.
 You’ll need to compare them to find one that’s right for you.